germangar/whook/README.md

 ### HOW TO INSTALL AND RUN ###

-For a local install:

 ##### Windows:

-- Download and install python.
-During the installation make sure to *enable the system PATH option* and at the end of the installation *allow it to unlimit windows PATH length*: https://www.python.org/downloads/<br>
+- Download and install [python](https://www.python.org/downloads/).
+During the installation make sure to *enable the system PATH option* and at the end of the installation *allow it to unlimit windows PATH length* <br>
 - Open the windows cmd prompt (type cmd in the windows search at the taskbar).
 Install the required python modules by typing "pip install ccxt" and "pip install flask" in the cmd prompt.<br>

 With these you can already run the script, but it won't have access online.
 For giving it access to the internet I recommend to use:<br>

-- ngrok.
+- [ngrok](https://ngrok.com/download).
 Create a free ngrok account.
 Download the last version of ngrok and unzip it.
 In the ngrok website they provide an auth key, copy it.
 Launch the software and paste the auth code into the ngrok console (with the authcode ngrok will be able to stay open forever).
 Then type in the ngrok console: "ngrok http 80".
 This will create an internet address for your webhook.
 You have to add /whook at the end of it to comunicate with the Whook server.<br>

 Example of an address: https://e579-139-47-50-49.ngrok-free.app/whook<br>